 It was the story behind the angel that intrigued me.
 And that’s what has always fascinated me about cemeteries.
 The stories behind the people buried there and why they’re there, sometimes many miles from home.
 Although many people see cemeteries as scary places full of dead people – it’s a cemetery, so yes it is full of dead people – it can also contain social history, interesting names for storytellers, wildlife including butterflies and symbols.
 The Victorian lost language of the dead which has become more important to me as I research.
 As a child I loved history and this interest in cemeteries has enabled me to continue with my interest.

-I have been involved with one particular cemetery for over 25 years – Nunhead Cemetery which is one of London’s Magnificent 7 – after my father died in 1989.
+I was involved with one particular cemetery for over 25 years – Nunhead Cemetery which is one of London’s Magnificent 7 – after my father died in 1989.
 There was no place for me to visit and grieve and so Nunhead, and one angel in particular, fulfilled that function.
 I joined the Friends and began to help on the monthly FONC publications stall, then joined the committee and then became a tour guide.
 Firstly, leading a general tour and then a specialist tour on Symbols.

 I have visited cemeteries all over the UK and abroad – Venice, Ground Zero, Norwich, Bury St Edmunds amongst others.
 The eeriest one was Calton Hill in Edinburgh on a very cold day.
 It looked abandoned and the empty buildings surrounding it had broken windows.
 I didn’t stay long.
 I had a scary experience in Greyfriars Kirk also in Edinburgh but that’s another story.